EwertonVeigas/EwertonVeigas/README.md

 - 🏡 Proud to call Brazil my home.
 - 📚 Always on the lookout for new knowledge and challenges.

-#### Goals for 2021

-- 🚀 Create a new project that showcases my skills and interests.
-- 💼 Find an exciting new job opportunity to contribute my expertise.

 #### Connect with Me